 Most cases of pediatric penile curvature are associated with hypospadias.
 The curvature is typically ventral (towards the bottom side of the penis) and in the midline.
-Penile curvature tends to form an arc and be distributed along the penile length.
+Penile curvature tends to form an arc and be distributed along the penile length — arc type of curvature.

 Pediatric penile curvature can also be dorsal or lateral.